awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/get-results.md

 ## About full repository analysis and incremental code reviews<a name="repository-analysis-vs-pull-request-getting-started"></a>

 You can receive recommendations in code reviews by creating a full repository analysis or submitting a pull request\.
 After you associate a repository, CodeGuru Reviewer automatically creates a full repository analysis code review, and every pull request in that repository creates an incremental code review\.
-You can also choose to create subsequent full repository analysis code reviews\.
+You can also choose to create additional full repository analysis code reviews\.

 | Type of code review | Is the review automatic after I associate the repository? | Where can I see recommendations? | What code is reviewed? |